 Here is a fun fact: Valletta is not as old you might think.
 What gives this away?
 It’s a planned city with a regular grid of streets that don’t give a damn about the terrain they cover.
 In other words, Valletta is a bit like San Francisco, with streets going up and down in the most absurd inclines and descends.

 This adds to an already pretty streetscape of Baroque houses with colourful Maltese Balconies and wooden shop fronts.
 A walk through Valletta’s Unesco heritage listed streets is a must when visiting Malta.
+More top things to see can be found in my post on top things to do in Valletta!

 Tip: See more photos showing Valletta and its Baroque heritage in our post here.